"Now that you are done with your schooling, darling, what would you like to do?"

 He laughed heartily while Camille smiled.

 Camille felt a little light-headed when she sat up in bed before standing on her good foot with Jake's arm around her waist.
 When she got the crutches under her arms, her ribs screamed.
 "I don't know, my ribs hurt so badly."
 She was crying without meaning to.
-Jake gently scooped her up letting the crutches fall back on the bed and took her out onto the porch into Aunt Beatrice's willow rocker.
+Jake gently scooped her up gently letting the crutches fall back on the bed and took her out onto the porch into Aunt Beatrice's willow rocker.

 "Is this better?"